SoulArcangel77/forest-themes-list/README.md

 * **Plugin Name:** Forest Themes List
 * **Plugin URI:** http://www.mediaclaim.it/forest-themes-list-wp-plugin/
-* **Description:** Forest Themes List is a UNOFFICIAL plugin of EnvantoMarket that, with a shortcode, displays a ThemeForest's gallery to create a quote for their customers. - SHORTCODE: [ftl_gallery]
+* **Description:** Forest Themes List is a UNOFFICIAL plugin of EnvantoMarket that, with a shortcode, displays a ThemeForest's gallery to create a quote for their customers.
 * **Version:** 0.1
 * **Author:** MediaClaim (Fabrizio Zippo)
 * **Author URI:** http://www.mediaclaim.it